HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.api.language-extensions.programmatic-language-features.md

 });
 ```

 As you see above, the [[vs.1.7.api.references.vscode-api#languages.registerHoverProvider]] API provides an easy way to provide hover contents to JavaScript files.
 After this extension gets activated, whenever you hover over some JavaScript code, VS Code queries all [[vs.1.7.api.references.vscode-api#HoverProvider]] for JavaScript and shows the result in a Hover widget.
-The [[vs.1.7.#language-features-listing]] and illustrated gif below provides an easy way for you to locate which VS Code API / LSP Method your extension needs.
+The [language-features-listing](#language-features-listing) and illustrated gif below provides an easy way for you to locate which VS Code API / LSP Method your extension needs.

 An alternative approach is to implement a Language Server that speaks [Language Server Protocol](https://microsoft.github.io/language-server-protocol/).
 The way it works is: